-There are two types of hormone therapy for breast cancer.
+There are two types of hormone therapy for breast cancer:

-Who Gets Endocrine Therapy for Breast Cancer?
+Who Gets Hormone Therapy for Breast Cancer?

-What Hormone Therapy Drugs Are Used for Breast Cancer?
+Hormone Therapy Drugs for Breast Cancer

 Breast Cancer and Tamoxifen